Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_DevOps/Kubernates.md

 ```
 kubectl scale --replicas=5 rc/foo rc/bar rc/baz                   # Scale multiple replication controllers i.e. 5 pods for each of the services
 ```

-## etcd
-- Consistent and [highly-available key value store](../0_SystemGlossaries/HighAvailability.md) used as Kubernetes' backing store for all cluster data.
-- If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for those data.

 ## Labels
 - [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) are key/value pairs that are attached to objects, such as pods.